Online Payments in China – A Guide for Foreign Companies

 - Business Registration Certificate, Financial License, Anti-Money Laundering Questionnaire, ID certificates of Directors, Main Contacts and Legal Representatives.

-- Industries must be compliant with Laws of China and TenPay Requirements.
+- Industries must be compliant with the Laws of China and TenPay Requirements.

 UnionPay Online Payment（UPOP）